How to Start with Crypto?

 Best-known cryptocurrencies

-There are an awful lot of cryptocurrencies out there.
+There is an awful lot of cryptocurrencies out there.
 Therefore, as a beginner, it can seem rather overwhelming when you are just starting out.
 Therefore, we will briefly tell you about the best known and most popular cryptocurrencies.

 Bitcoin (BTC)